mertkansen/Google-clone-ms/README.md

-This is a google clone app and created using React and Firebase for hosting.
+This is a google clone app and built with React and Firebase for hosting.

 https://clone-ms.web.app